 PATTI TANA grew up on the Hudson River in Peekskill, New York, and since 1968 she has made her home on Long Island.
-She is Professor of English at Nassau Community College (SUNY) and the Associate Editor of the Long Island Quarterly since it was founded in 1990.
+She is Professor Emerita of English at Nassau Community College (SUNY) and the Associate Editor of the Long Island Quarterly since it was founded in 1990.
+In 2009 Patti was selected as Poet Of The Year by the Walt Whitman Birthplace Association.

-Patti is the author of seven books of poetry:
+Patti is the author of nine books of poetry:

 How Odd This Ritual of Harmony (1981)